ram55AI/ram55AI/README.md

 - 👋 Hi, I’m @ram55AI
-- 👀 I’m interested in software devolping
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Iphone
 - 📫 How to reach me in instagaram